ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 I outline each of the player's major movement/physics mechanics, all of which are implemented in [player.gd](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/main/space-chase/scripts/player.gd).
 Due to the scope of our game I wanted to keep all the movement mechanics in 1 script for easy lookup (using comments as documentation).
 The only exceptions are [grabbox.gd](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/main/space-chase/scripts/grab_box.gd), [hurtbox.gd](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/main/space-chase/scripts/hurt_box.gd), and [hitbox.gd](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/main/space-chase/scripts/hit_box.gd), which are scripts attached to Area2Ds, similar to exercise 1.

+A playground scene that's ouside the main level is used for testing purposes.

 **Horizontal movement**

 Players can instantaneously move left or right by simply setting their x velocity to their speed times horizontal direction.